ItsSim/fsolauncher/README.md

 The launcher keeps track of the Simitone version installed, and checks for new releases on the official Simitone GitHub repository (https://github.com/riperiperi/Simitone).
 Whenever there's a new Simitone release, an update button will appear on the launcher's Simitone screen.
 Here's an image to demonstrate:

 ![image](https://i.imgur.com/UrX8s45.png)

+## Launching Simitone without TS1 registry entries

+Although the launcher does check for The Sims Complete Collection registry entries and displays a big red error message when not found, the launcher will still let you launch Simitone once downloaded and installed.
+Simitone will pick up your The Sims Complete Collection files when placed in one of these locations (ordered by priority):
+1. A folder named "The Sims" adjacent to the Simitone installation folder.
+For example, if you installed Simitone in C:\Program Files\Simitone, you'd need to place your The Sims Complete Collection files in C:\Program Files\The Sims.
+2. The default The Sims installation folder: C:\Program Files (x86)\Maxis\The Sims\